Craig Morrison 1989-2009

 After a year’s abeyance, the competition was reinvigorated in 2013 with a fantastic four team tournament involving Lewis “A”, Lewis “B”, Kincraig and Uist.
 Lewis “A” won an entertaining and skilful competition but the real winner was shinty in the islands, to which Craig was dedicated intensely.
 Craig’s mother and father presented the trophy and his mother said “He would have loved this.”
 His memory will always be cherished by those who played alongside him and future generations of Lewis players will know the role he played in the club’s early years.

 The 2014 competition was held on Saturday 21 June.
 It was won by Will Church’s VI.

-In 2015, the competition moved midweek as part of the Fichead Bliadhna Festival and was a roaring success with 5 teams, including the new ladies side, and several guest from away making the numbers swell.
+In 2015, the competition moved midweek as part of the Fichead Bliadhna Festival and was a roaring success with 5 teams, including a new ladies side, and several guests from away making the numbers swell.
 It was won by the Tina Turners, captained by Peter Gomez.
 As Craig’s mother Kareen said, “He was never prouder than when he represented Camanachd Leòdhais, and so proud myself that team are remembering him in this way .”

 The 2016 running repeated the HebCelt experiment and was another success with Michael MacLeod’s Simply the Best VI winning the trophy.

 The 2017 running tied into the tenth anniversary season and awards dinner of the club as a senior team, an anniversary that Craig would surely have been very proud of.
 The club were very happy to welcome back Stromeferry No Ferry United, but also to welcome Premiership Glenurquhart from Drumnadrochit.
 The Glen showed their level of shinty to take the shield back to the mainland, but it was a great day for shinty in Lewis and Harris.

 In 2018, Stromeferry returned and this time the trophy was theirs.
 The event was held in October again to tie in with the end of season awards.